This post provides an overview of Safe Design in Australia: Overview, Statistics, and Principles.

 - Principle 1: Persons with control—those who make decisions affecting the design of products, facilities or processes are able to promote health and safety at the source.

 - Principle 2: Product lifecycle—safe design applies to every stage in the lifecycle from conception through to disposal.
-It involves eliminating hazards or minimising risks as early in the lifecycle as possible.
+It involves eliminating hazards or minimizing risks as early in the lifecycle as possible.

-- Principle 3: Systematic risk management—apply hazard identification, risk assessment and risk control processes to achieve safe design.
+- Principle 3: Systematic risk management—apply hazard identification, risk assessment, and risk control processes to achieve a safe design.

 - Principle 4: Safe design knowledge and capability—should be either demonstrated or acquired by those who control design.

 - Principle 5: Information transfer—effective communication and documentation of design and risk control information amongst everyone involved in the phases of the lifecycle is essential for the safe design approach.